Systemic approaches to working with individuals, families and organisations (D4F, foundation)

 This course is validated by the University of Essex.

-This course is accredited by the Association of Family Therapy (AFT).
+This course is accredited by the Association for Family Therapy and Systemic Practice.

 Register your interest